 Elite Screens Inc. Listed by dragonforce Ransomware Group

-On February 13, 2026, Elite Screens Inc. appeared on the leak site of the dragonforce ransomware group after internal files were exfiltrated during a ransomware attack.
+On February 13, 2026, Elite Screens Inc. appeared on the leak site of the dragonforce ransomware group in a listing claiming internal files were exfiltrated during a ransomware attack.
 The California-based projection screen manufacturer, founded in 2004, operates offices across Australia, China, France, Germany, India, Latvia, Mexico, Japan, and Taiwan.
 Customers, partners, and employees whose information touched those internal systems may now face heightened risks of identity theft and doxxing.

 Why This Matters for You and Your Family